OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 List of countries with a visa requirement and visa-free countries

-In this Overview of Travel Documents, Visa Conditions and Border Crossing Points you can e.g. find an overview of foreign nationals who are exempt from the passport and visa requirement and an overview of approved border crossing points.
+In this Overview of Travel Documents, Visa Conditions, and Border Crossing Points, you can, e.g., find an overview of foreign nationals exempt from the passport and visa requirements and an overview of approved border crossing points.

 Passengers can apply for a Danish/Schengen visa here